rajeevansharan/ChatApplication/README.md

 - Connect them to the same Redis server.
 - Messages published on one instance will be received and broadcast by all others.

+## 🔮 Future Improvements

+1. **Authentication & Authorization**
+   - Integrate user login using Spring Security or JWT.
+   - Allow only authenticated users to send/receive messages.

+2. **Private & Group Chats**
+   - Implement direct messages between two users.
+   - Add support for multiple chat rooms or group chats.

+3. **Message Persistence**
+   - Store chat history in a database (PostgreSQL, MongoDB).
+   - Allow users to see past messages when they reconnect.

+4. **Typing Indicators & Read Receipts**
+   - Show when a user is typing.
+   - Indicate when a message is read by the recipient(s).

+5. **File Sharing & Multimedia Support**
+   - Allow users to send images, videos, or documents via WebSocket or HTTP endpoints.

+6. **Frontend Improvements**
+   - Build a responsive, interactive chat UI using React, Angular, or Vue.js.
+   - Add notifications for new messages.

+7. **Message Encryption**
+   - End-to-end encryption for secure message transmission.

+8. **Scalability & Performance Enhancements**
+   - Deploy multiple app instances behind a load balancer.
+   - Optimize Redis pub/sub channels for high traffic.
+   - Implement Redis clustering for fault tolerance.

+9. **Monitoring & Analytics**
+   - Add dashboards to monitor active users, messages per second, and server performance.
+   - Log message delivery metrics and errors.

+10. **Push Notifications**
+    - Integrate Firebase Cloud Messaging or Web Push API for notifications when users are offline.